akerdi/lval/README.md

 # Lval

-Lval support minimalistic language for lisp.
+Lval provides minimalistic language interpretation support for Lisp.

 Recommand using CMake to add `Lval` as a submodule.